foxintheloop/DeckSnag/README.md

 **Automatically capture video presentations and convert them to PowerPoint slides.**

-When watching an online course, webinar, or live presentation where slides aren't provided, Video to PowerPoint automatically detects slide changes and saves them to a PowerPoint file.
+When watching an online course, webinar, or live presentation where slides aren't provided, DeckSnag automatically detects slide changes and saves them to a PowerPoint file.
 No more manual screenshots!

 ## Features